Dineshkumar14498/React-Redux/README.md

 - **Responsive Design:** The website is responsive, ensuring a good user experience on different devices.

-- **Navigation:** Easily switch between the product listing and the shopping cart using the navigation menu.
+- **Navigation:** Easily switch between the product listing and the shopping cart using the navigation menu

 ## Technologies Used